COSMITdev/popup-modal-library/README.md

 ## PayPal 1 Button Payment

-1. (Optional) Copy the file paypal.css inside your stylesheet folder
-2. Copy the file paypal.js inside your javascripts folder
+1. Copy the file paypal.js inside your javascripts folder
-3. Copy the content of <div id="modalFade"> to your HTML file
+2. Copy the content of `<div id="modalFade">` to your HTML file
-4. Read the instructions inside the HTML file
+3. Read the instructions inside the HTML file
-5. Change the value on line `<input type="hidden" name="hosted_button_id" value="886S5UX64LZE8">` for your PayPal Vendor ID
+4. Change the value on line `<input type="hidden" name="hosted_button_id" value="886S5UX64LZE8">` for your PayPal Vendor ID